oasys-mas/free-range-zoo/README.md

 cd free-range-zoo

 # Install dependency packages
-poetry install --with models
+poetry install [[--with models]] # NOTE: `--with model` option is intended only for internal OASYS-MAS use.

 # Verify that CUDA drivers are present and working
-# Note: Only necessary if you are expecting to run on CUDA / GPU
+# NOTE: Only necessary if you are expecting to run on CUDA / GPU
 python -c "import torch; print(torch.cuda.is_available())"
 ```